Ralph Lauren has his name on a vast array of different brands.

 Lauren Ralph Lauren

 This brand was created in a similar fashion to Chaps, as a diffusion line to be sold in department stores, namely Macy’s.
-Ralph actually lost control of this brand, and was unable to remove his name from it.
+Ralph actually lost control of this brand at one point, and was unable to remove his name from it.

-As such, the items in this range have nothing to do with Ralph Lauren, with boring styling and average cuts.
+Regardless, the items in this range have nothing to do with Ralph Lauren himself (who only interacts with the Polo lines and Purple Label), with generic styling, lower quality across the board and average cuts.

 This line is also known as RL Green Label, due to the dark green colour of the main tag.
 It is not counterfeited as far as I’m aware, given it is a low quality line.